The discussion here is direct and to the point. Please understand it's the intent of the Author to get your attention to help you.

 Step 3: Measure and log the signal generator level to produce a receiver indication.

 NOTE: This can be squelch break point, 20 dB quieting, or 12-dB sinad.
 Any method is satisfactory, however, the same method must be used for the entire test(s) to be accurate.
-There will be considerable isolation with the "T", so your signal general levels will be rather high, typically Ė50 dbm.
+There will be considerable isolation with the "T", so your signal general levels will be rather high; typically, Ė50 dbm or better.
 The absolute level you'll need to do this is not important.
-What is important is the relative change in signal general levels (in dbm) that you will be logging in the next steps.
+What is important is the relative change in signal general levels (in log) that you will be logging (no pun) in the next steps.

 Step 4: Connect the antenna port of the duplexer to the outside antenna.